RedisLabs/ReSearch/README.md

         redisHosts);

 // Create a document store.
 The index only retrieves document ids.
-The store actually holds the documents.
+// The store actually holds the documents.
 This is optional if you want to implement a store yourself
-DocumentStore st = new JSONStore("redis://localhost:6379");
+// JSONStore just stores documents as JSON blobs in redis DocumentStore st = new JSONStore("redis://localhost:6379");
 ```